QilinLi147/qilin/_pages/about.md

 and the M.S. degree in computer science from the University of Wollongong, Wollongong, NSW, Australia, in 2020.

-He is currently working towards the PhD degree in computer science and technology with the Guangdong Provincial Key Laboratory of Brain-inspired Cognitive Intelligence, the School of Computer Science and Engineering, South China University of Technology, Guangzhou, China.
+He is currently working towards the Ph.D. degree in computer science and technology with the Guangdong Provincial Key Laboratory of Brain-inspired Cognitive Intelligence, the School of Computer Science and Engineering, South China University of Technology, Guangzhou, China.